 HempMeds® Hemp Oil Products Are Crafted Only with High-CBD Hemp

-Your Trusted CBD Source, HempMeds® CBD oil supplements are formulated using only the highest quality hemp plants.
+As Your Trusted CBD Source, HempMeds® formulates its CBD oil products using only the highest quality hemp plants.
 Our unique variety of non-GMO hemp is naturally higher in CBD and is grown in Northern European microclimates without the use of pesticides, herbicides, or chemical fertilizers.

-To ensure the safety and reliability of our hemp oil supplements, all HempMeds® products are held to our strict Triple Lab Tested™ standard, which examines our hemp oil at three points in our manufacturing process.
+To ensure the safety and reliability of our hemp oil products, all HempMeds® products are held to our strict safety-tested standard, which examines our hemp oil at three points in our manufacturing process.
 Because they are rigorously tested and contain only trace levels of THC, HempMeds®’ CBD hemp oil products are safe to use by every member of your family.

 Are you getting the safest, most reliable CBD oil you can?
-Here are five questions you should be asking about your CBD hemp oil products.
+Here are six questions you should be asking about your CBD hemp oil products.